iamjossi/EC2-Start-and-Stop-Lambda-EVentbridge-IAM/README.md

 Add Lambda as target.
 Select the lambda functions accordingly to to be triggered.

+Codes used for the lambda function is available in this repository.

 Test setup by verifying EC2 instances start and stop at scheduled times